Low AST Levels: Should you worry?

 Low AST levels are generally not considered bad (unless you have liver cirrhosis).
 The good thing about low AST levels is that you don’t have liver inflammation (elevated AST and ALT).

 Some linked low AST levels to vitamin B6 deficiency.
 However, it is infrequent nowadays to have vitamin B12 deficiency unless you have severe organ damage, such as Liver or kidney failure.

 Do Low AST levels cause symptoms?

 Usually, low AST levels don’t cause symptoms.
 Most people discover it accidentally during routine blood work.
-In rare cases, low vitamin B6 deficiency symptoms can be found as skin rashes, cracked lips, sore tongue, and generalized fatigue.
+In rare cases, low vitamin B6 deficiency symptoms include skin rashes, cracked lips, sore tongue, and generalized fatigue.

 Should you be concerned about an AST level?

 Low AST levels are not a cause of concern for most people.
-There is no need to take action as long as you don’t have end-stage liver cirrhosis.
+There is no need to take action if you don’t have end-stage liver cirrhosis.